Recent Blog Posts

 Written by Tamar Samuels, MS, RD, CDN

 Beef gets a bad rap these days with everyone wanting to be more plant-based, but I'm here to tell you there's room for vegetables and beef as part of a healthy diet.
 Being restrictive either way isn't necessarily the best option.
-Once, a doctor said to me that we are omnivores for a reason and while we should aim to eat mostly plants, there are many benefits to meat as well, specifically red meat.
+A doctor said to me that we are omnivores for a reason.
+While we should aim to eat mostly plants, there are many benefits to meat as well, specifically red meat.
 The best thing you can do for yourself is to eat grass-fed beef.

-I grew up in Woodstock, NY; my parents were artists and we ate mostly plants before it was an "in" thing.
+I grew up in Woodstock, NY.
+My parents were artists and we ate mostly plants before it was an "in" thing.
 Truth be told, I didn't even have my first cheeseburger until I was eighteen years old.
 A new world opened up for me in a way I hadn't experienced before.
-There was variety in my meals, and also it was a bit easier for me to eat on-the-go without worrying if where my friends chose to get their next meal was going to be able to accommodate me.
+There was always variety in my meals.
+It was a bit easier for me to eat on-the-go without worrying if where my friends chose to get their next meal was going to be able to accommodate me.

 "I had always been curious about grass-fed beef.
 What was the difference?
 Was it actually better?"